Help provide local food, enhance an urban wildlife area and improve the space for the community! Please read all the info below before applying.

 The first session you attend will enable you to decide whether you would like to pursue a full placement.
 Ideally, we like our volunteers to commit to a minimum of a day each week for a minimum of two months.
 However, as long as you can commit to 8 days in total, we can be flexible about when you come to the farm.

-- Pack-lunch – If you will be volunteering for a full session, please bring a packed lunch with you.
+- Pack-lunch – If you will be volunteering for a full session, please bring a packed lunch with you or there are shops next to the site.

 - Gloves if needed